fseonline/WordPress-Expert-Agent-XML-Feed/readme.txt

 2. Input your Remote (FTP) Filename e.g. `properties.xml`, as well as your FTP Username and Password.
 3. Click the button ‘Fetch XML File’ to connect to FTP, and download the latest copy of the XML feed.
 4. A scheduler is already set up for you that will automatically download the XML feed every 24 hours.

+### Gutenberg-Ready

+This notice is to mention that you should not have any issues with this plugin and Gutenberg (as this plugin doesn’t have to relate with Gutenberg).

 == Frequently Asked Questions ==